cncf/glossary/content/en/observability.md

 Observability is the capability to continuously generate and discover actionable insights based on signals from the system under observation.
 In other words, observability allows users to understand a system's state from its external output and take (corrective) action.

-Computer systems are measured by observing low-level signals such as CPU time, memory, disk space, as well as higher-level and business signals including API repsonse times, errors, transactions per second, etc.
+Computer systems are measured by observing low-level signals such as CPU time, memory, disk space, and higher-level and business signals, including API response times, errors, transactions per second, etc. disk space, as well as higher-level and business signals including API repsonse times, errors, transactions per second, etc.